 - Freiburg, 2016: Scaling-up STEM teacher professional development.
 Overcoming challenges through a research-policy-practice dialogue

 Following up on a core barrier to a broader take-up of innovation in STEM education, a conference series entitled Educating the Educators has been established.
 Educating the Educators focuses on approaches to scaling-up STEM teacher professional development and has, though a research-based conference, from the outset been designed to enhance exchange between research, policy and practice.
-To date two conferences were held.
+To date three conferences were held.

 The Mathematics B-day is a mathematics assignment for teams of three or four students from upper secondary education on which they can work during one day.
 The assignment is developed annually by the Freudenthal Institute in the Netherlands.
 The teams work on an assignment – a very open ended problem situation – in which creative and higher order thinking skills and collaboration are required to solve the problem.
 The emphasis is on mathematical problem solving, conjecturing and proving.
 The result of the assignment is a written report.